purescript-contrib/purescript-argonaut-codecs/README.md

 While not an issue specific to `argonaut-codecs`, you may sometimes wish to write an `EncodeJson` or a `DecodeJson` instance for a data type you did not define -- for instance, the `PreciseDateTime` type from `purescript-precise-datetime`.
 This type has no instances because there are many ways you might wish to represent it in JSON.

 If you want to use an application-specific encoding for this type then you will need to define a newtype wrapper for it and define instances for that new type instead.
+You cannot simply write an instance for the original `PreciseDateTime` type as that would be creating an orphan instance.

 ```purs
 module App.Data.PreciseDateTime where